 Conducting a Practical Life Audit

-- Career and Work: Does your job let you lean into strengths, or does it force you to work from weakness?
+- Career and Work: Does your job let you use strengths or force you to operate from weakness?

-- Relationships: Are key relationships supporting your growth or draining your energy?
+- Relationships: Are key relationships fueling growth or draining energy?

-- Personal Habits: Do your daily routines energize you and move you forward, or keep you stuck?
+- Personal Habits: Do your routines support the life you want?

-Someone whose path emphasizes creative expression will feel unfulfilled in a rigid data-entry role.
-Recognizing that mismatch is the first step.
-From there, build a strategy for change.
+If your path emphasizes creative expression, a rigid data-entry role will feel off.
+Recognizing that mismatch is the first step to change.

 Aligning Your Career with Your Core Purpose

-- Volunteer to manage a small team or a new initiative.
+- Volunteer to manage a small team or initiative.

 Building a Flexible Skill Portfolio